There are 11.7 million absence days lost a year in the U.K. due to stress, anxiety or depression*.

 Thriving at Work Report, October 2017.

 Employees also get free access to an exclusive client area.
-This contains a variety of tools and exercises to support their progress, covering areas such as understanding yourself, goal-setting, cognitive behavioural therapy (CBT), problem solving and managing depression.
+This contains a variety of tools and exercises to support their progress, covering areas such as understanding yourself, goal-setting, cognitive behavioural therapy (CBT), time management, problem solving and managing anxiety and depression.

-Employees can use their phone or tablet to submit exercises as they happen.
+Employees can use their laptop, phone or tablet to submit exercises.

 The advantages of using coaching tools: